KhronosGroup/OpenXR-CTS/changes/conformance/pr.17.gh.OpenXR-CTS.md

-Use init64_t for YieldSleep calculations, to not overflow.
+Fix: Use `int64_t` for YieldSleep calculations, to not overflow.